 Note.
-The department may request copies of your military orders to help determine eligibility.
+DOR may request copies of your military orders to help determine eligibility.

-Get Information Bulletin #27 at www.in.gov/dor/reference/files/ib27. pdf for more information concerning this deduction.
+Get Income Tax Information Bulletin #27 at www.in.gov/dor/ reference/files/ib27.pdf for more information concerning this deduction.

 Enter code 621 on Schedule 2 under line 11 if claiming this deduction.